cloudfoundry/cf-java-client/README.md

-`TEST_ADMIN_CLIENTSECRET` | Client secret for a client with permissions for a Client Credentials grant `TEST_ADMIN_PASSWORD` | Password for a user with admin permissions `TEST_ADMIN_USERNAME` | Username for a user with admin permissions `TEST_APIHOST` | The host of Cloud Foundry instance.
+`TEST_ADMIN_CLIENTSECRET` | Client secret for a client with permissions for a Client Credentials grant `TEST_ADMIN_PASSWORD` | Password for a user with admin permissions `TEST_ADMIN_USERNAME` | Username for a user with admin permissions `TEST_APIHOST` | The host of a Cloud Foundry instance.
 Typically something like `api.local.pcfdev.io`.
 `TEST_PROXY_HOST` | _(Optional)_ The host of a proxy to route all requests through `TEST_PROXY_PASSWORD` | _(Optional)_ The password for a proxy to route all requests through `TEST_PROXY_PORT` | _(Optional)_ The port of a proxy to route all requests through.
 Defaults to `8080`.